JuliaDiff/ChainRulesCore.jl/docs/src/arrays.md

 C = inv(A)
 ```

-Above, we derived the differential identity as
+In \eqref{invdiff}, we derived the differential identity as

 $$dC = -C ~dA~ C$$